 Step 2 – Submit a FAFSA

-Interested students will need to file for the Free Application for Federal Student Aid (FAFSA) at https://fafsa.ed.gov/ and add NWU’s school code (002555).
-If required, recipients must complete the federal verification process to confirm eligibility for the Access NWU program.
+Interested students must file a Free Application for Federal Student Aid (FAFSA) at https://fafsa.ed.gov/ and add NWU’s school code (002555).
+If required, recipients must complete the federal verification process to confirm eligibility for the Access NWU Scholarship Program.
 While there is no formal closing date, students are strongly encouraged to complete the application for admission and the FAFSA by March 1.

 Step 3 – Watch for SAR

 Completing the FAFSA will generate the Student Aid Report (SAR) on which the expected family contribution is listed.
 Eligibility will be specified when the financial aid award is formally announced.
-The NWU financial aid staff will confirm your official eligibility for the Access NWU program.
+The NWU financial aid staff will confirm your official eligibility for the Access NWU Scholarship Program.

-Students will remain eligible for up to four years of Access NWU funding, provided the FAFSA is filed prior to March 1 each year and the EFC is less than $1,000.
-Students must also remain a full-time student, living in NWU residential housing (excludes Greek housing), and achieve a cumulative 2.5 NWU GPA.
-Access NWU funding covers the full cost of tuition after state and federal funds are applied.
-Students are also eligible for federal student loans and on-campus work study to assist with the additional costs needed for room and board, fees and books.
+Students will remain eligible for up to four years of Access NWU funding provided they file a FAFSA prior to March 1 each year and remain Pell-eligible.
+Students must also maintain full-time status and at least a 2.0 GPA.
+Access NWU funding covers the full cost of tuition after state and federal funds (including the maximum Subsidized Federal Direct Loan eligibility) are applied.
+Outside scholarships, family financial resources, unsubsidized federal student loans and on-campus work study may be used for additional educational expenses, such as room and board, fees and books.